Cryptozoospermia or cryptospermia is a severe alteration of sperm concentration and, therefore, a cause of male infertility.

 A potential complication with ICSI is that by the time the treatment is performed, the quality of the sperm decreases so much that no viable sperm is present in that moment.

 In this case, couples have two possible solutions:

 - Egg vitrification

-- In order not to make the woman undergo another cycle of ovarian stimulation, the eggs obtained during the first IVF stimulation cycle are cryopreserved until viable sperms are retrieved.
+- In order not to make the woman undergo another cycle of ovarian stimulation, the eggs obtained during the first IVF stimulation cycle are cryopreserved until viable sperm are retrieved.

 - Testicular biopsy

-To prevent this, it is recommended that men with cryptozoospermia store several samples of sperm that contain viable spermatozoa before beginning the IVF cycle.
-By doing this, it will be possible to turn to the frozen sample in case the semen sample collected on the day of egg retrieval contains zero sperm.
+To prevent this situation occuring, it is recommended that men with cryptozoospermia store several samples of sperm containing viable spermatozoa before beginning the IVF cycle.
+In this way, it would be possible to turn to the frozen sample if the semen sample collected on the day of egg retrieval contains zero sperm.